ananyaa0810/churn_inferntial/README.md

 ## 📁 Dataset Information
 *Source:* [Kaggle - Customer Churn Dataset](https://www.kaggle.com/)
-(Replace the link with the specific dataset you used)

 *Description:*
 The dataset includes customer demographics, account details, and usage metrics.